remkl/es6-workshop/README.md

 #### ES6 Modules

 ES6 modules have two main types of import/export: named and default.
+All modules in ES6 are ran in "strict mode" by default.

 Named exports export single entities from a particular module.
 ```js